-This course is designed to provide an introduction to the science of immunology by focusing on the tissues, cells and mechanisms involved in the normal immune response.
-Emphasis will be placed on the mechanisms of B and T cell sensitization, and cellular specialization of immune cells.
-Detailed consideration of active and passive immunities will focus on the human system.
-Outside reading will provide supplemental information on various immunological disorders and pathologies.
+This course provides an introduction to the science of immunology by focusing on the tissues, cells, and the mechanisms involved in the normal immune response.
+Emphasis is on the mechanisms of B and T cell sensitization and cellular specialization of immune cells.
+Active and passive immunities of the human system are considered in detail.